wjramos/FullStackEngineerChallenge/README.md

 # Full Stack Developer Challenge
-This is an interview challengs.
+This is an interview challenge.
 Please feel free to fork.
 Pull Requests will be ignored.

 ## Requirements
 Design a web application that allows employees to submit feedback toward each other's performance review.